-- the player exhibits or reports symptoms or signs of concussion or stinger (a nerve pinch injury); or,
+- the player exhibits or reports symptoms or signs suggestive of a concussion or stinger (a nerve pinch injury); or,

-- the Athletic Trainer, booth ATC spotter, Team Physician, NFL game official, coach, teammate or Unaffiliated Neurotrauma Consultant (UNC) initiates the protocol.
+- the team Athletic Trainer, booth ATC spotter, team Physician, NFL game official, coach, teammate, sideline Unaffiliated Neurotrauma Consultant (UNC) or booth UNC initiates the protocol.

 Then the player must be immediately removed to the sideline or stabilized on the field to undergo the concussion assessment, outlined in the checklist below:

 Improvements to the Concussion Protocol

 For the 2018 season, the Head, Neck and Spine Committee made additional improvements to the Concussion Protocol:

 - Added a third UNC who will monitor the broadcast video and audio feeds of each game from the spotters’ booth, and notify on-field UNCs of possible head, neck or spine injuries.

 - Defined impact seizure and fencing responses as independent signs of potential loss of consciousness, representing “No-Go” criteria under the current Protocol.
 Players who display either of these signs at any time shall be removed from play and may not return to the game.

 - Required an evaluation for all players demonstrating gross motor instability (e.g., stumbling or falling to the ground when trying to stand) to determine the cause of the instability.
 If the team physician, in consultation with the sideline UNC, determines the instability to be neurologically caused, the player is designated a “No-Go” and may not return to play.